AIQC-Hub/dmqclib/docs/source/how-to/quick_start.rst

 You can get an input data set (``nrt_cora_bo_4.parquet``) from `Kaggle <https://www.kaggle.com/api/v1/datasets/download/takaya88/copernicus-marine-nrt-ctd-data-for-aiqc>`_.

-Generate Configuration Files
+Prepare Directory Structure
 -----------------------------

-The following Python commands create three configuration files under ``/path/to/data/config``.
+The following Python commands create the directory structure for the input and output files.

 .. code-block:: python